timotheetacca/pychatbot-tacca-oudin-int2/README.md

 ## Requirements

-This project is fully made in python !

 ![python](https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue)

-We advise you to use the latest version of python, as no module installation is required for the proigram to work properly.
+We advise you to use the latest version of python, as no module installation is required for the program to work properly.

 ## Download.